First and second quantized digital quantum simulations of bosonic systems: introduction

 Although, in principle, many of the results for first quantized fermionic systems can be applied to bosonic systems, we focus on comparisons with second quantized bosons - an understudied area.
 Unlike fermions where the second quantized mapping is more resource-efficient for the same number of particles and modes, the second quantized bosonic mappings are naively less resource-efficient, although it depends on the particulars of the system and mapping.
 We therefore make a resource comparison between the unary first quantized (U1Q), binary first quantized (B1Q), unary second quantized (U2Q) and binary second quantized (B2Q) mappings.
 The U1Q mapping has not been studied before as it was deemed uninteresting for the fermionic case, but we show that it can have some advantages, compared to the second quantized mappings for the bosonic case.
-The first quantized mapping can lead to lower qubit and gate counts than the second, potentially allowing them to be implemented in noisy intermediate-scale quantum (NISC) devices and early-fault tolerant quantum computers (FTQCs).
-We therefore focus on the resources required for the Trotter decompositions of operators, which is more relevant to the early-FTQC era, rather than resources required for qubitization which is more relevant to the full FTQC era.
+The first quantized mapping can lead to lower qubit and gate counts than the second quantized one, potentially allowing them to be implemented in noisy intermediate-scale quantum (NISQ) devices and early-fault tolerant quantum computers (FTQCs).

 Symmetrizing a qubit representation of a given state is more complicated than anti-symmetrizing due to the existence of duplicate indices when multiple bosons occupy the same mode \cite{Berry2018}.
 However, there are a number of algorithms that can be implemented using a simple symmetrized initial state, namely $|N000...\rangle$ which corresponds to a single computational state.
 This computational state corresponds to the ground state of a non-interacting system when the basis functions for the Fock-space are the eigenstates of a single-particle (SP) or mean-field (MF) Hamiltonian.
 Any algorithm where the circuits obey bosonic symmetry applied to this state gives results in the bosonic symmetry sector.
 Some examples include time evolution which allows for quantum phase estimation (QPE) \cite{kitaev1995,Low2019,Kivlichan2020,Yuan2021}, or the recently proposed time-evolved quantum-selected configuration interaction (TE-QSCI) method \cite{mikkelsen2024,sugisaki2024,yu2025}.
 Preparing better initial states for QPE, using adiabatic time evolution as investigated for Fermions in \cite{Guzik2005,Veis2014,Lee2023} can also be implemented using $|N000...\rangle$ as the initial state.
 Similarly variational quantum algorithms such as the variational quantum eigensolver (VQE) can be implemented using the Standard unitary coupled-cluster with singles and doubles (UCCSD) ansatz \cite{Cederbaum2006,Tilly2021,Anand2022}, which also preserves the bosonic symmetry, although the circuit depth makes it difficult to implement for large system sizes on current NISQ hardware.
 An alternative is to use simpler symmetry-preserving variational circuits similar to a recent suggestion for the first quantized fermionic VQE \cite{horiba2023}.
 In principle a non-symmetry-preserving variational circuit should still find the bosonic ground state, as a standard particle-symmetric Hamiltonian of indistinguishable particles will obey bosonic symmetry, but it is likely less efficient, as it has more chance to get stuck in a local minima.